 Lers Ros is one of our favorite big group restaurants.
-You can almost always get in at one of the locations (our vote's with the grungy original on Larkin or this location in the Mission), they can accommodate nine people at the drop of the hat, and the food is delicious and relatively cheap to share.
+You can almost always get in at one of the locations (our vote’s with the original on Larkin or this location in the Mission), they can accommodate nine people at the drop of a hat, and the food is delicious and relatively cheap to share.

 It’s through this process that we’ve discovered some of our favorites - the alligator comes to mind - and we find something new and awesome with each visit.
 The menu is so gigantic that it might take 50 visits to cover it all.
 And then you’ve got to get after the specials.
 We laid out our favorites in the Food Rundown below, but there are probably 20 other items we’ve tried and enjoyed.

 Lers Ros, we salute you.
 We always walk out stuffed, stimulated, and satisfied, with our wallets largely unharmed.
 Very few restaurants come through on all these dimensions.
 More should.